Azure Environments

 Create an Azure virtual network (VNet) in your Azure account.

 You can use an existing VNet.
-However, StreamSets recommends creating a new VNet for the exclusive use of each StreamSets Azure environment.
+However, as a best practice, create a new VNet for the exclusive use of each IBM StreamSets Azure environment.

 You can use private or public subnets within the VNet, as long as the subnets can send outbound traffic to the internet.